Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 Over the centuries, bases were discovered and destroyed by regulators, but many remained well hidden within the forests throughout Morgenfell.
 It is even possible to find elves and tieflings who didn't lose their innate magic, but they keep this secret well guarded.

+## The Present
+In present times, at around 800 A.G.M,

 # Chapter 4: Subclasses
 With magic being illegal under the authority of the Arcane Dictum, the people of Morgenfell have adapted to the hardships of living amongst the fey, vampires, werewolves, and eldritch horrors.
 Developing new and unique ways to deal with these challenges, they came up with solutions such as the Medic subclass to make up for the lack of healing and the Triggerman subclass for professional use of firearms.